 So you want to experience Oktoberfest!
 You want to drink 1 litre steins of the local beer!
 You want to be served by frauliens.
 You want to dance on tables and sing along to Omm Pa Pa Bands.
 You want to make new friends and meet interesting people.
 You want everything organised for you so you can just sit back, relax, and enjoy the ride.
 You want all this, but you don’t want to pay extortionate prices for hotels and flights… We can help you!

 Oktoberfest is amazing, but it can be really difficult to organize a trip to Munich during the festival period.
 Hotel prices in Munich and Flights to Munich sky-rocket during Oktoberfest, and it can be very difficult to know where to start.
 That’s where we come in, we will organize your transport and accommodation in Munich, and we will do it at fantastic prices!

 At Pillow we have been organizing packages to Oktoberfest since 2008 and over 650 people a year travel to this amazing event with us.
 We know where you want to be located and we know what you want to see and experience, so let us do the hard work and you can just sit back and enjoy the festival.

-We offer a number of London to London Oktoberfest coach tours over each weekend of the festival, or we also offer accommodation only options so you can make your own way to Munich and stay with us for as long as you like.
+You can choose between a number of London to London Oktoberfest coach tours over each weekend of the festival, or you can make your own way to Munich and choose an accommodation only option and stay with us for as long as you like.